Gregwar/gregwar.github.io/_posts/2022-10-30-omnidirectional-wheeled-robots.markdown

 </center>
 </div>

-Any point in this new shape is a valid velocity in the task space (a velocity giving feasible wheel speeds).
+Any point in this new shape is a valid velocity in the task space (a target velocity giving feasible wheel velocities).
-If we slice this cube where $$\dot \theta = 0$$, we can visualize what speeds are possible to achieve when no rotation is involved (the violet area below):
+If we slice this cube where $$\dot \theta = 0$$, we can visualize what velocities are possible to achieve when no rotation is involved (the violet area below):

 <div class="mb-3">